EvgeniiTitov/defect_detection/README.txt

    now even a simple insulator can get detected as a pole!
 Need to enrich DS with high res full size images of poles.
 2. For poles might be a bad idea to set 608 image size!
 Stick to 416

+Possible improvements:
+1. For each block 1,2,3 create a separate class.
+This will ensure flexebility of the overall system.
+When working with function one might need to send heaps of arguments, whereas when working with classes one argument is enough
+- class instance (gets sent to another class and initialized in the constructor)
+2. DO NOT USE GLOBAL
+3.